How Is Yield on Cost Calculated?

-When you calculate yield on cost, you’re measuring a stock’s dividend yield based on the price you originally paid for it.
+When you calculate yield on cost (YOC), you’re measuring a stock’s dividend yield based on the price you originally paid for it.

 Example of Yield on Cost Calculation

-If you’d like to compare yield on cost to the current yield, enter the current price as well (optional).
+Note: If you’d like to compare yield on cost to the current yield, enter the current price as well (this is optional).

-If you bought shares of stock at $10.00 per share and expect to receive $1.20 per year in dividends, your yield on cost is 12.00%.
-Yield on cost is highly relevant to individual investors, but it is often overlooked in favor of the current dividend yield.
-A company that is able to consistently grow dividends can be a great investment for individual investors who see their yield on cost increase as the dividend payout grows.
+Yield on cost is highly relevant to individual investors, but it’s often overlooked in favor of current dividend yield.
+A company that is able to consistently grow its dividends could be a great investment for individual investors who want to see their yield on cost increase as their dividend payout grows.